Digital Signage for Restaurants: Menu Boards That Update Themselves

-Restaurant digital signage on the TVs you already own — no media player box.
+Digital signage for restaurants on the TVs you already own — no media player box.
 AI turns your PDF menu into slides, and dayparting swaps breakfast, lunch and dinner automatically.

-Restaurant digital signage is the fastest way to put your menus, specials and promos on the TVs you already own — no printed boards, no reprints, no media player box behind the screen.
+Digital signage for restaurants is the fastest way to put your menus, specials and promos on the TVs you already own — no printed boards, no reprints, no media player box behind the screen.
 With ChannelOS you upload a PDF menu, let AI draft the boards, and schedule them so the right menu shows at the right time on its own.

 The three things that make it work: AI builds the boards, the schedule decides what’s on screen, and the TV is the player — so there’s no hardware to buy.

-Restaurant digital signage means running your menu boards, daily specials and order-here prompts on TV screens instead of chalkboards or laminated printouts.
+Digital signage for restaurants means running your menu boards, daily specials and order-here prompts on TV screens instead of chalkboards or laminated printouts.
 What makes it worth switching isn’t the screen — it’s that a digital board updates itself: change a price once and it corrects on every screen instantly, no reprint, no walking the floor.

 In ChannelOS a menu board is a real, editable show — headings, items, prices and photos are each their own selectable element — that a channel schedule plays on your TVs.
 Because what’s on the screen is derived from the show plus the schedule plus the clock, you never publish-and-wait: you edit, and the screen already shows it.